This item is 4 years and 11 months old; some content may no longer be current.

 Download Full Audit »

 Gout, caused by increased levels of urate in the blood (hyperuricaemia), is the most common type of inflammatory arthritis.
 Acute flares are the first symptom of gout, i.e. self-limiting, inflammatory attacks of arthritis, usually in the metatarsophalangeal joint.
-In the presence of prolonged hyperuricaemia some patients will develop chronic tophaceous disease and erosive arthritis.
+In the presence of prolonged hyperuricaemia some people will develop chronic tophaceous disease and erosive arthritis.
 Hyperuricaemia occurs due to a combination of genetic and environmental factors.
 As the level of serum urate rises, the risk of gout increases.
-Hyperuricaemia is also associated with chronic kidney disease, hypertension, dyslipidaemia, insulin resistance and diabetes.
-In addition, patients with hyperuricaemia have an increased risk of developing kidney stones.
+Hyperuricaemia is also associated with chronic kidney disease, hypertension and diabetes.
+In addition, people with hyperuricaemia have an increased risk of developing kidney stones.

 The symptoms of gout are caused by monosodium urate crystals forming in the joints and other tissues resulting in an inflammatory response.
-This deposition occurs when the serum is saturated with urate, at concentrations higher than 0.42 mmol/L. When serum urate is lowered to < 0.36mmol/L, urate crystals dissolve.
+This deposition occurs when urate levels in the blood reach saturation point.
+When serum urate is lowered to < 0.36 mmol/L, urate crystals dissolve.
 A more stringent target of < 0.30 mmol/L is recommended for patients with severe gout.
 Treating to target reduces the risk of acute flares, and tophi shrink and may eventually disappear.
-Long term maintenance of serum urate at levels below the treatment target prevents further urate crystal formation and the development of complications.
+Long-term maintenance of serum urate at levels below the treatment target prevents further urate crystal formation and the development of complications.

 Allopurinol is the first-line urate-lowering medicine and initiation should be discussed with all patients with gout, as soon as a diagnosis has been established.
 The target for allopurinol treatment is a serum urate level < 0.36 mmol/L. The dose of allopurinol must be titrated to achieve the treatment target and serum urate testing should be performed at each dose adjustment.
 Once the patient has reached the treatment target, serum urate levels should ideally be checked at least once annually.